tooliload/unraid-proftpd-docker/README.md

 - docker
 - (docker-compose)
-- PostgreSQL instance
+- PostgreSQL or MySQL instance
-- Creating the necessary tables on the PostgreSQL instance using the included migration: `sql/proftp_tables.sql`.
+- Creating the necessary tables on the Database instance using the included migration: `sql/proftp_tables.sql`.
 - openssl (for creating passwords)

 ## Running with docker-compose, building image